How to Install Void Linux

 Set up the Network

-Next, the installer will ask you if you want to set up DHCP for this Ethernet adapter.
-If you choose Yes, your network adapter will be set up so that it grabs an IP address automatically from your router.
-Otherwise, you’re going to have to set up a static IP address.
+Next, the installer will ask if you want to set up DHCP for this Ethernet adapter.
+If you choose “Yes,” your network adapter will automatically grab an IP address from your router.
+Otherwise, you will have to set up a static IP address.

 Set up the Network

-As you can see, it says that our network is working correctly.
-Hit the Enter key.
+As you can see, it says that our network works correctly, so hit the “Enter” key.

 Set up the Network